 Real-time PCR is currently considered the most sensitive and practical approach for identification of influenza viruses and other pathogens in most diagnostic labs.
 Although a number of real-time PCR assays were published and currently used for diagnosis of influenza viruses, there are two major limitations associated with those assays: 1) Low coverage.
 In silico analyses indicated that the overall coverage rates for most of the previous real-time RT-PCR assays range from 40% to 60%, which are not capable of detecting the majority of current field strains and variants of ICV, IDV and IBV, and are not sufficient to meet the needs of influenza surveillance and diagnosis.
 2) Low multiplexing applications.
-All published influenza viruses, and no multiplex real-time RT-PCR assay has been reported so far for simultaneous detection of any three or all four influenza A, B, C, and D viruses.
+All published influenza virus real-time PCR assays are uniplex or duplex assays that only target one or two of the four influenza viruses, and no multiplex real-time RT-PCR assay has been reported so far for simultaneous detection of any three or all four influenza A, B, C, and D viruses.